Updated: Nov 1, 2021

 the respect for process.

 Sustainable designs incorporate the manifestation of efforts to minimise impact to the environment through renewable resources.
-Some of the factors that enhance the popularity of sustainable designs include depletion of resources leading to diminishing returns and unsustainable investment, waste accumulation etc. For instance, designers who respect sustainable design believe wastes are just resources at the wrong place.
+Some of the factors that boost the popularity of sustainable designs include depletion of resources leading to diminishing returns and unsustainable investment, waste accumulation etc. Designers who respect sustainable design believe wastes are just resources at the wrong place.
 They can become highly valuable if sustainable designs appreciate their existence to be utilised in endless innovations and unexplored possibilities.

 Every successful design serves a meaningful purpose.
 This purpose needs to be improved and eventually disrupted over time, just as the saying by Albert Einstein goes: “We cannot solve our problems with the same thinking we used when we created them”.
-Designs that lack sustainability concepts trade a smaller but more imminent risk for a potentially more harmful but less immediate risks.
-With such, solutions would never catch up to resolve problems for the well beings of mankind without inviting another.
+Designs that lack sustainability concepts in the past need a retrofit for the future.
+Otherwise, they tend to trade a smaller but more imminent risk for a potentially more harmful risks afterward.
+With such, solutions would never catch up to resolve problems for the well beings of mankind, without inviting another.

 “We cannot solve our problems with the same thinking we used when we created them”

 Back in 2018, Elon Musk twitted: “About half my money is intended to help problems on Earth, and half to help establish a self-sustaining city on Mars to ensure continuation of life (of all species) in case Earth gets hit by a meteor like the dinosaurs or WW3 happens and we destroy ourselves.”
-This post represents the vision of one of the most ingenious man in the history, marking a perfect exemplary for a dedication and devotion toward sustainable design.
-Now, this man is mandated to bring well-beings for all mankind for the next seven generations – perhaps much more.
+This post represents the vision of one of the most ingenious men marking a perfect exemplary for dedication and devotion toward sustainable design.
+Now, it is not far-fetch that this man is mandated to bring well-beings for all mankind for the next seven generations – perhaps much more.

 6 Principles of Sustainable Design